proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

   STRING
 }
 ```
+-->

 ### Creation of datasources

-The next step is the creation of the datasources.
+The next step in the development process, is the creation of the datasources that will be used by our data vertex.
+In the `app_config.yml`, we can see the template for `datasources` with a single element.
+Each `datasource` contains several important components:

-- `name`:

-- `client`:
+- `client`: this is the blockchain client used by the datasource
-  - Source
-  - Name
-  - `startBlock`
+- `source`: this is the smart contract source used by the client
+- `contracts`: these are the smart contracts that are referenced

 ```yaml
 datasources: